Recon-Fuzz/recon-docs/src/writing_invariant_tests/optimizing_broken_properties.md

     }
 ```

 which will set each of the respective `maxPriceDifference` variables accordingly.

+> Note that the tests above are optimizing the _difference_ in price so they will allow us to confirm if we are able to change the price by more than the 1 wei which we know is possible from the initial property break.

 ### Running the optimization tests
 We can then run the tests using optimization mode by either modifying the `testMode` parameter in the `echidna.yaml` config file or by passing the `--test-mode optimization` flag to the command we use to run Echidna.
 For our case we'll use the latter: